DETAILED ACTION

 3. The bandpass filter according to claim 1, wherein each of the plurality of bulk acoustic resonators comprises a substrate (Yantchev: Fig. 1 item 120) and an intermediate dielectric layer (122) that couples the substrate to the piezoelectric layer, and wherein the piezoelectric layer includes a diaphragm (115) over a cavity (140) in the intermediate dielectric layer with the interleaved fingers of the respective IDT on the diaphragm (Col. 9 lines 4-17).

-4. The bandpass filter according to claim 1, wherein a thickness of the respective dielectric layers of each of the first and second extracted pole resonators is different than a thickness of the respective dielectric layers of the plurality of series resonators and the plurality of shunt resonators (Hey-Shipton: Col. 7 lines 33-35, Fig. 5 item 530: transmission zero at frequencies higher than the passband means that the resonance frequencies are higher than that of the series and shunt resonators which created the passband; Yantchev: Col. 7 lines 6-12: the resonance frequencies depend on thicknesses, so that the higher frequencies would be “thinner”).
+4. The bandpass filter according to claim 1, wherein a thickness of the respective dielectric layers of each of the first and second extracted pole resonators is different than a thickness of the respective dielectric layers of the plurality of series resonators and the plurality of shunt resonators (Hey-Shipton: Col. 7 lines 33-35, Fig. 5 item 530: transmission zero at frequencies higher than the passband means that the resonance frequencies are higher than that of the series and shunt resonators which created the passband; Yantchev: Col. 7 lines 6-12, Figs. 5, 8: the resonance frequencies depend on thicknesses, with lower resonance frequencies having thicker dielectric thickness).

 8. The combination discloses the bandpass filter according to claim 1, but does not explicitly disclose a thickness of the respective piezoelectric layers of each of the first and second extracted pole resonators is different than a thickness of the respective piezoelectric layers of the plurality of series resonators and the plurality of shunt resonators.
 However, Hey-Shipton discloses the X2/X10 resonators have higher resonance frequencies (Col. 7 lines 33-35; Fig. 5 item 530) and Yantchev discloses the resonance frequency is highly dependent on the thickness of the diaphragm (Col. 7 lines 6-12, piezoelectric thickness is part of the diaphragm), thus at the time of the filing, it would have been obvious to one of ordinary skill in the art to have made the piezoelectric thicknesses (to affect diaphragm thicknesses) of the extracted pole resonators to be different from that of the series and shunt resonators.
 The modification would have been obvious as a mean to achieve the different in resonance frequencies (Hey-Shipton: Col. 7 lines 33-35; Yantchev: Col. 7 lines 6-12).